 - Add the mixture of onions and ham and spread it evenly over the puff pastry sheet.

-- Cover the mixture with the second puff pastry sheet and tuck the edges of the pastry inside the tray.
+- Cover the mixture with the second puff pastry sheet and tuck the pastry's edges inside the tray.

 - Beat an egg and brush the entire surface of the pie with it.
 Also, grab a fork and poke the puff pastry top everywhere.